Rachana-Hegde/Numbers-in-Square/README.md

 ## 📄 License

 This code is available under the **MIT License**.
-Feel free to use, share, and improve!
+Feel free to use, share, and improve

----